anon-blue/anon.blue/README.txt

               sen
-           Mast               Q
-                                 ponies
+           Masterbate more and be nice to people. gSometimes, like, do you ever get this?
+Like, when              ponies                            buttplugs
     I don't want to rule or conquer anyone.p         conquer all of the peoples

                                         afraid